rizalalfadlil/EssayFair/README.md

 - **Fair and Consistent Evaluation**: Ensures every essay is graded based on the same standards.
 - **Anti-Cheating Technology**: Prevents copying and ensures originality in responses.
 - **Customizable Answer Keys**: Allows for flexible grading with dynamic instructions.

-## Conclusion

-Thank you for exploring **EssayFair**.
-I am committed to making essay evaluation more equitable and efficient, helping educators and students alike navigate the complexities of essay grading with ease.

-For more information, visit the website or contact the support team.